dreamsofcode-io/loop/README.md

-# Crayon
+# Loop

-Crayon is a package that provides commonly used functions for ranging.
+Loop is a package that provides commonly used functions for ranging.

 ⚠️ This package currently relies on the experimental